Latest News Editor's Choice

 by Staff reporter

 In a ruling dated 29 November 2024, Justice Joel Mambara directed the telecommunications giant to provide evidence that it had transferred the shares to the retrenched workers as agreed in a Deed of Settlement signed in 2015.
-The case revolves around the company's failure to meet its obligations under the settlement agreement, which required the transfer of Class A shares to the former employees as part of their severance packages.
+The case revolves around the company's alleged failure to meet its obligations under the settlement agreement, which required the transfer of shares to the former employees as part of their severance packages.

 The first applicant, Naison Musasa, was among the eight workers who were retrenched from Econet Wireless (Pvt) Ltd in October 2015.
-Musasa, who served as the Head of Field Network Operations, and his colleagues received a retrenchment package that included a sum of US$126,681 and 306,429 Class A shares in the company.
+Musasa, who served as the Head of Field Network Operations, and his colleagues argue that they received a retrenchment package that included a sum of US$126,681 and 306,429 Class A shares in the company.
 The shares were to be transferred within 30 days but could not be traded for 24 months, with the certificates retained by the company for safekeeping during that period.

 The court's analysis concluded that the workers had established their right to the transfer of shares and documentation under the settlement agreement.
 Justice Mambara noted that the corporate confusion between Econet Wireless Zimbabwe Ltd and Econet Wireless (Pvt) Ltd - two separate legal entities - further complicated the case, especially as the publicly-traded Econet Wireless Zimbabwe claimed to have bought back the shares issued by the private entity, Econet Wireless (Pvt) Ltd.